-While we only consider performance during product testing and scoring, we know that price matters.
-While the best performing products win our top awards, our Best bang for your buck awards go to products that offer up the best value, providing high performance at a reasonable price.
-In this review, Osprey Renn 65 and Gregory Octal 55 offer a high performance to value ratio.
+While we only consider performance during product testing and scoring, we know that price matters too.
+While the best performing products win our top awards, our best value awards go to products that offer up the best balance of performance at a reasonable price.
+In this review, the Osprey Renn 65 and the Gregory Octal 55 offer the best performance to value ratio.

-There are outliers on both ends of the price spectrum — like the Arc'teryx Bora AR 61, which is an incredibly technical, yet also costly pack.
-On the other hand, there are packs like the Deuter AirContact Lite, which is a well designed, durable pack for significantly less.
+There are outliers on both ends of the price spectrum — like the Osprey Ariel, a high-performing yet also very costly pack.
+On the other hand, there are packs like the Deuter AirContact Lite, which is a well-designed, durable pack for significantly less.

 Comfort and Suspension

-The ULA Circuit and Osprey Aura AG top the charts for comfort in our test.
+The ULA Circuit tops the charts for comfort in our test.
 The Circuit's suspension and padding deliver exceptional comfort for loads of all sizes.
-The Aura has long been a favorite for its exceptional ventilation and hug-like fit.
+The Osprey Aura has also long been a favorite for its exceptional ventilation and hug-like fit.

 To get these scores, we evaluated the overall cushion and support of each backpack and how well the pack transfers the weight to your hips.
 Padding on both the shoulder straps and the hip belt is essential to help you avoid chaffing and enjoy all-day comfort.
 Some models, like the two Osprey packs, the ULA Circuit, and the Gregory Deva 60, have great padding, while others, like the REI Co-op Traverse 65 and Osprey Lumina, are designed to carry lighter loads, so they don't offer as much padding.
 We also considered the width of the shoulder straps, along with their thickness.
 Women with smaller shoulders may find a narrower strap gives them more freedom of movement, while broader chested women will appreciate the weight distribution of a wider strap.

 Beyond a pack's suspension, the shape, padding, and adjustability of the hip belt and shoulder straps also contribute to its comfort.
-Models like the Aura, Circuit and Deuter Aircontact provide thickly padded hip belts that help soften the squeeze.
-Ultralight contenders like the Lumina and REI Flash cut down the padding to save weight and also because its users will be carrying lighter loads, the extra padding isn't always a necessity.
+Models like the Ariel, the Circuit, and the Deuter Aircontact provide thickly padded hip belts that help soften the squeeze.
+Ultralight contenders like the Lumina and the REI Flash cut down the padding to save weight, and also, because its users will be carrying lighter loads, the extra padding isn't always a necessity.